gianarb/gianarb.github.com/_posts/2020-11-06-what-is-tinkerbell.markdown

 ](https://tinkerbell.org/docs/setup/local-with-vagrant/)or on [Equinix
 Metal](https://tinkerbell.org/docs/setup/terraform/).

-Aaron's Ramblings wrote a blog post, ["Tinkerbell or iPXE boot on OVH"](https://geekgonecrazy.com/2020/09/07/tinkerbell-or-ipxe-boot-on-ovh/) using the sandbox to run Tinkerbell on OVH!
+Aaron Ramblings wrote a blog post, ["Tinkerbell or iPXE boot on OVH"](https://geekgonecrazy.com/2020/09/07/tinkerbell-or-ipxe-boot-on-ovh/) using the sandbox to run Tinkerbell on OVH!
 I am still surprised when I read it because he experimented with the sandbox in a very early stage of the project,